Fractionators/sugarizer/README.md

 5. Choose the main folder of this repo and click OK
 6. Sugarizer should show up as an extension
 7. Click to launch Sugarizer

+## Future Development
+As of our final commits there are no outstanding to-do items.
+This project will run on any sugarizer-compatable machine.

+To continue work or to pull from this project use the instructions under "Running the Project" to get the game running.
+Then you can make any changes or pull code from the Fractionators folder which is located within the Activities folder.

+Our [final summary and presentation](https://docs.google.com/presentation/d/1nyYc2sGj486odVl5rGA07QVg53a8HjcfGCyW7PPMyXs/edit?usp=sharing) is also available.